Entrepreneur & People Executive

 Director of Talent Acquisition & Development | 2015 - 2016

 I oversaw the recruiting operations & performance management systems for Hillary Clinton’s presidential campaign.
 The $1B campaign operation hired over 4,500 staffers between our Brooklyn HQ and our 500+ field offices across the country.
-We had a particular focus on hiring a diverse workforce, and were successful in creating the most diverse campaign team in history.
+We had a particular focus on hiring a diverse staff, and were successful in creating the most diverse campaign team in history.

 In the end, we were not successful in delivering Hillary Clinton to the White House.
 Though the consequences of the 2016 election will be felt for many years to come, we can all work to forge a future for our country that is vibrant, optimistic, thoughtful, and inclusive.